zdoom-docs/stable/lang-Statements.md

 ## Example: Switch statements

-A switch demonstrating fall-through and default cases.

 ```
+// A switch demonstrating fall-through and default cases.

 switch(a)
 {
+case 500:
-case 500: Console.PrintF("a is 500"); break;
+   Console.PrintF("a is 500");
+   break;
+case 501:
-case 501: Console.PrintF("a is 501"); // falls through to next case
+   Console.PrintF("a is 501");
+   // Falls through to the next case.
+case 502:
-case 502: Console.PrintF("a is 501 or 502"); break;
+   Console.PrintF("a is 501 or 502");
+   break;
 default:
    Console.PrintF("not sure what a is!");
-   // break is implied here
+   // "break" is implied here.
 }
 ```